beyarkay/masters-thesis/src/01_introduction.md

 materzynskaJesterDatasetLargeScale2019, zhangEgoGestureNewDataset2018}}.
 Recent
 changes in commercially available Wi-Fi routers
-\citep{halperinToolReleaseGathering2011} have also enabled the detection of hand gestures by analysing diagnostics data from these routers
+\citep{halperinToolReleaseGathering2011} have also enabled the detection of hand gestures by analysing diagnostic data from these routers
 \citep{puWholehomeGestureRecognition2013}.

-Work done on gesture detection is notably divided based on whether the application allows the user to make gestures at arbitrary points in time (implicit segmentation), or whether the user is required to explicitly mark the start and end of their gestures (explicit segmentation).
+Work done on gesture detection can be divided based on whether the gesture detection system allows the user to make gestures at arbitrary points in time (implicit segmentation), or whether the user is required to explicitly mark the start and end of their gestures (explicit segmentation).
 Implicit segmentation dramatically improves the experience for the user and may be considered a requirement for a commercial product.
 Explicit segmentation significantly reduces the complexity of classifying gestures.
-This thesis will present an adequate solution to the former.
+This thesis will present an adequate solution to implicit segmentation.

-A bespoke sensor suite, named \emph{Ergo}, has been constructed and is used to measure the acceleration of a user's fingertips in real time (see Figure
+A bespoke sensor suite, named \emph{Ergo}, has been constructed for the purpose of real-time high-fidelity gesture recognition and is used to measure the acceleration of a user's fingertips in real time (see Figure
 \ref{fig:01_glove}).

 <!-- prettier-ignore-start -->